OpenSensory/opensensory.github.io/_posts/2022-03-06-governance-tech.md

 ## Participation

-Anticipated members in PECs include the following:
+Anticipated participants in PECs include the following:

 - Land stewards, such as growers, ranchers, and public lands managers
 - Conservation funders: government, NGOs, and individuals
-- Public agency representatives
 - Horticultural, landscape, and ecological professionals
 - Researchers and Cooperative Extension specialists
 - Citizens